 On May 20, 2015, the SEC unanimously approved proposed rules, forms and amendments that are intended to modernize and enhance the reporting and disclosure of information by funds and investment advisers.
 The fund proposals are intended primarily to help the SEC and other market participants better assess the risks of different fund products.
 Funds would be required to provide information in a structured data format that would make it easier for the SEC and other market participants to analyze it.
-As to investment advisers, the proposed amendments to Form ADV seek to gather additional information for the SEC and the public to better understand the risk profile of individual investment advisers and the industry overall.
-Among other things, the proposed changes to reporting by investment advisers are intended to provide the SEC with information about separately managed accounts.
+As to investment advisers, the proposed amendments to Form ADV seek to gather additional information for the SEC and the public to better understand the risk profile of individual investment advisers are intended to provide the SEC with information about separately managed accounts.